Hi,

 In the Netherlands, the model is based on records of hospital admissions and, more specifically, intensive care.
 Hospitals register when someone became ill.
 Then later, that first day of illness is used by the modellers to calculate the reproduction rate.

-(For enthusiasts: the Dutch model is based on published in 2007 by Jacco Wallinga, head modeller of the National Institute for Public Health and the Environment, with Harvard epidemiologist Marc Lipsitch.)
+(For enthusiasts: the Dutch model is based on an article published in 2007 by Jacco Wallinga, head modeller of the National Institute for Public Health and the Environment, with Harvard epidemiologist Marc Lipsitch.)

 An important note: such a model assumes that the data is representative of the entire population.
 If certain groups do not come to the hospital – as is sometimes the case for the elderly in the Netherlands – they cannot influence this number.
 If there are outbreaks in nursing homes, then the actual R will be higher.